 This contradicts the image of Zoom as a platform that enables “immersive in-office collaboration right from home.”
 It also raises questions about how Zoom plans to compete with other remote work tools that claim to foster creativity and innovation among distributed teams.

-Zoom CEO gives his blessing to anyone who wants to leave
+Blessing to anyone who wants to leave

 Yuan acknowledged that some employees might not agree with his decision and gave his blessing to anyone who wants to leave the company.
 He said that he respects their choice and hopes they can find happiness elsewhere.